khadarbashajilan/Todo-App/README.md

 Features :

-Add new tasks
+Add new tasks,
-Mark tasks as completed
+Mark tasks as completed,
-Delete tasks
+Delete tasks,
 Responsive design

 Technologies Used :